pickles976/Sierrowon-GNSS-BLE-CAD/README.md

 U - select all segments in a trace use edge cuts layer to draw board edge

-front and back copper filled zones (what are these?) hand-solder footprints

 Gerber files

-Questions:
-- how do I use the DXF file to create the board?
-- how do I find the parts?

 - PCBWAY
 - what are the PCB specs? (defaults should handle it)